 Time Perception, Numerosity, Attention, Memory, Psychophysics

 While attending Mason, she received Assistantships, Research Fellowships, and a Dissertation Completion Grant to fund her work.
-Her work included elucidating the neural mechanisms involved in human time and space perception, and magnitude processing as a pathway to understanding perceptual processing and multisensory integration.
+Her work included elucidating the neural mechanisms involved in human time and space perception, and magnitude processing as a pathway to understanding how we perceive and interact with our environment.
 In the lab, she used a variety of cognitive neuroscience tools, and combinations of methods to enhance their insight power: eye tracking, transcranial magnetic stimulation (TMS), electroencephalography (EEG), functional Magnetic Resonance Imaging (fMRI), psychophysics, and behavioral measures.

-Prior to attending Mason, she earned an M.A. in Psychology Research from Texas State University where she also taught Research Methods as a full-time Lecturer of Psychology for a year before starting her Ph.D.
+Before attending Mason, she graduated with an M.A. in Psychology Research from Texas State University where she also taught Research Methods as a full-time Lecturer of Psychology for a year before starting her Ph.D.
 Her passion for psychological research began as an undergraduate at Northern Kentucky University, where she graduated Cum Laude with a B.A. in Psychology while minoring in Philosophy.
 While at NKU, she was inducted into the international honor societies for psychology (Psi Chi) and philosophy (Phi Sigma Tau).

 Stanfield-Wiswell, C. T., & Wiener, M. (In Preparation).
 The effect of an unexpected modality on time reproduction: Clock speed or memory mixing?